SL-Pirate/dart_odbc/README.md

   );
 ```

-- Connect to the database via connection string
+- Or connect to the database via connection string

 ```dart
   await odbc.connectWithConnectionString(